Course Outline

 Description

-This course is a history of popular culture in Australia over the 20th and 21st centuries.
+This course is a history of popular culture in Australia from the late 19th century through to the present.
 It deals with material culture, the spoken and performative culture, and expressions of culture in print.
-This introductory level course will introduce the skills and concepts that will be built upon in upper level courses (i.e. finding, interpreting and utilising primary and secondary sources, and building sound academic arguments).
+This introductory level course will introduce the historical skills and concepts needed for a career in history (i.e. finding, interpreting and utilising primary and secondary sources, and building sound academic arguments).

 How will this course be delivered?